Top-Rated Estate Planning Lawyer Serving Clients in Celina, Collin County, Denton County, Grayson County and Throughout North Texas

 With wills, one-size-fits-all solutions are simply not very effective.
 You need a will that is customized for your specific situation.
 We will help you draft a will that best serves your interests and accomplishes your goals.
 Call us today to set up a confidential consultation with our experienced Texas will attorney.

 Living Wills (Advance Directives)

 A living will—also known as an advance directive—is a legal document that specifies the type of medical care that an individual does or does not want in the event they are unable to communicate their wishes.
-In the absence of a living will, decisions about medical care becomes the responsibility of the spouse, family members or other third parties.
+In the absence of a living will, decisions about medical care become the responsibility of the spouse, family members, or other third parties.
 These individuals may be unaware of the patient’s desires, or they may not wish to follow the patient’s unwritten, verbal directives.
 If you want a say regarding your medical care or end-of-life care, it is strongly recommended that you create a legally enforceable living will.

 Although every adult needs a will, it is not always the best available estate planning tool for passing down property and assets to heirs.
-For some, creating a trust is a more efficient and more cost effective option.
-Do not believe the myths and misconceptions about trusts—they are not merely tools for the ultra wealthy.
-Quite the opposite, many middle class people in North Texas can benefit from creating a trust.
+For some, creating a trust is a more efficient and more cost-effective option.
+Do not believe the myths and misconceptions about trusts—they are not merely tools for the ultra-wealthy.
+Quite the opposite, many middle-class people in North Texas can benefit from creating a trust.